llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/bugprone/pointer-arithmetic-on-polymorphic-object.rst

 Finds pointer arithmetic performed on classes that declare a virtual function.

-Pointer arithmetic on polymorphic objects where the pointer's static type is different from its dynamic type is undefined behavior.
+Pointer arithmetic on polymorphic objects where the pointer's static type is different from its dynamic type is undefined behavior, as the two types can have different sizes.
 Finding pointers where the static type contains a virtual member function is a good heuristic, as the pointer is likely to point to a different, derived class.